Settings of Datama Compare Extension

 3.2 Displayed Widgets

-Choose to hide or display:
+Choose which elements to show or hide:

 3.2.1 Smart title